programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 | 232829   | 0.654654  | 3.075455 | 6.966126 | 6.365264 |
 | 232830   | -0.680860 | 2.477436 | 6.685958 | 1.501117 |

-With this dimensionality most clustering algorithms will perform well, though great care should be taken in interpreting the apparent distance between clusters following this type of dimensionality reduction.
-We finish this stage by merging the resulting 4-dimensional embedded data frame (`dfe`) with the original EThOS sample (`df`):
+With limited dimensionality most clustering algorithms will perform well, and we finish by merging the 4-dimensional data frame (`dfe`) with the original EThOS sample (`df`):

 ```python
 projected = df.join(dfe).sort_values(by=['ddc1','ddc2'])